React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 What is React Native?

 React Native is another popular cross-platforming framework developed by Facebook engineers.
-Such apps as Facebook, Instagram, Pinterest, Uber Eats, Walmarts, Tesla are developed on React Native.
-React Native popularity increases every day, and more and more developers prefer it to other options.
+Such apps as Facebook, Instagram, Pinterest, Uber Eats, Walmart, and Tesla are developed on React Native.
+React Native popularity increases daily, and more developers prefer it to other options when it comes to payment app development and fintech products, among others.
 React Native is based on ReactJS.It uses JavaScript to create a mobile application for both Android and iOS.
-As well as Flutter, it also allows developing an app using one codebase.
+Like Flutter, it also allows the development of an app using one codebase.

-Tom Occhino, Engineering Manager at Facebook, told about React Native: “Engineers are choosing to use React every day because it enables them to spend more time focusing on their products and less time fighting with their framework.
-It wasn’t until we’d been building with React for a while, though, that we started to understand what makes it so powerful.”
+Tom Occhino, Engineering Manager at Facebook, told about React Native: “Engineers choose to use React every day because it enables them to spend more time focusing on their products and less time fighting with their framework.
+It wasn’t until we’d been building with React for a while that we understood what makes it so powerful.”

-Today, React Native has a big community which makes it the most popular cross-platform development tool.
+Today, React Native has a big community, which makes it the most popular cross-platform development tool.
 The poll found that 42% of developers worldwide used Flutter.
-The majority of mobile developers use native tools, with only around a third using cross-platform technologies or frameworks.
-Flutter’s popularity is so undeniable and will grow much more in 2023.
+Most mobile developers use native tools, with only around a third using cross-platform technologies or frameworks.
+Flutter’s popularity is so undeniable and will grow much more.

 Development

-React Native is known for its fast development time and access to a few third-party UI libraries with ready-to-use components that allow saving time during the development.
-Also, it enables delivering new functionalities to supported platforms immediately, which also requires less time.
-Like Flutter, React Native possesses several features that simplify and speed up the development process.
+React Native is known for its fast development time and access to a few third-party UI libraries with ready-to-use components that save time during development.
+Also, it enables delivering new functionalities to supported platforms immediately, requiring less time.
+Like Flutter, React Native has several features that simplify and speed up development.
 For example, it also has a Hot reload feature.
-It means that a developer can make instant changes and see the results immediately.
+A developer can make instant changes and see the results immediately.

 React Native is easy to install, but unlike Flutter, it creates packages.
-Some developers find it annoying, but for many, this plays any importance.
+Some developers find it annoying, but this plays no importance for many.
 React Native provides only UI rendering and device access APIs.
 It means that the framework relies on third-party libraries.
 And it depends on them.
-In this Flutter vs React comparison score goes to Flutter.
-So which is better Flutter or React Native, from the perspective of development?
+In this Flutter vs React comparison, the score goes to Flutter.
+So which is better, Flutter or React Native, from the development perspective?
 It seems that React Native has the score.

 Performance

-As we have already mentioned, React is written in Native and JavaScript languages.
+As mentioned, React is written in Native and JavaScript languages.
 It is not enough to demonstrate a high level of performance for apps.
-Therefore, developers need to combine extra interactions with native ones to get the desired effect.
-As the architecture of React Native is made up of two parts, JavaScript and native, the framework requires a JS bridge to interact with native elements.
-This is another thing that makes React Native a little bit slower than other tools.
+Therefore, developers must combine extra interactions with native ones to get the desired effect.
+As the architecture of React Native comprises two parts, JavaScript and native, the framework requires a JS bridge to interact with native elements.
+This is another thing that makes React Native slightly slower than other tools.

 Documentation

-If we compare flutter and react native, React Native documentation is not so impressive, but many developers find it more user-friendly.
-It includes guides and popular topics, so you can always find everything that you may require.
-Basically, it covers:
+When it comes to the difference between React and Flutter, React Native documentation is not so impressive, but many developers find it more user-friendly.
+It includes guides and popular topics, so you can always find everything you require.
+It covers:

 • Core components and native components